Skip to main content

 FromToTriggerVerification Responsibility

-PENDINGEXPOSEDcpx_exposure eventOperator (may use platform signals)
+PENDINGEXPOSURE_SHOWNexposure_shown eventOperator (may use platform signals)

-EXPOSEDCLICKEDcpc_click eventOperator (may use platform and network signals)
+EXPOSURE_SHOWNINTERACTION_STARTEDinteraction_started eventOperator (may use platform signals)

-CLICKEDCONVERTEDcpa_conversion eventOperator (may use brand agent and network signals)
+INTERACTION_STARTEDTASK_COMPLETEDtask_completed eventOperator (may use brand agent signals)

-EXPOSEDFINALIZEDOperator-defined expiration or attribution windowOperator
+EXPOSURE_SHOWNSETTLEDOperator-defined expiration windowOperator

-CLICKEDFINALIZEDOperator-defined expiration or attribution windowOperator
+INTERACTION_STARTEDSETTLEDOperator-defined expiration windowOperator

-CONVERTEDFINALIZEDOperator-defined settlement processingOperator
+TASK_COMPLETEDSETTLEDOperator-defined settlement processingOperator

 Any StateREFUNDEDOperator-defined refund or reversal actionOperator